raymond-1227/spacemy/README.md

 # spacemyrebooted CSS
-This is an example CSS code for the bot page.
+This is an example CSS code for the bot page. (btw i got the owner false banned 937 R3KT)

 For live example: